 William was born in 1896 to John and Eliza Rowe at Lowednack, St. Ives.
 His father was a farmer living at Dingleys farm, Lewannick before moving to Medrow at Polyphant.
 On leaving school William worked at home with his father.
 He enlisted with the Oxford & Bucks Light Infantry as a Private (Regimental No. 266915) serving with the 1/1st Bucks Battalion.
 He embarked for France on the 13th of August 1915 and was wounded in battle 10 days later.
 He recovered but and returned to the front at the Battle of the Somme but was reported as missing eventually being confirmed as being killed in action during the Battle of Pozieres Ridge (which was the official name given to fighting between the River Ancre and the village of Bazentin le Petit, with the village of Pozières in the centre of the line) on Wednesday August 23rd, 1916.
 His body was never identified but his name is commemorated on the Thiepval memorial, Pier and Face 10 A and 10.
 He is commemorated on the Lewannick War Memorial.

 Lewannick’s Fallen from World War Two

 Reginald Edward Christopher Kirrage

-Reginald was born in 1914 at Lambeth, London.
-His Mothers maiden name was Wayman.
+Reginald was born in 1914 at Lambeth, London to John Charles and Emma Mary (Wayman) Kirrage.
 Reginald married Celia Russell at Elham, Kent in 1939 and they set up home in Lewannick.
 He enlisted with the Duke of Cornwall’s Light Infantry as a Sergeant (Regimental No. 5436439).
 Serving with the 2nd Battalion, 10th Infantry Brigade, of the 4th Infantry Division, he was killed in action on the 18th of April 1943 whilst serving in North Africa.
 He was interred in the Beja War Cemetery, Tunisia, grave ref:1.
 L. 2.
 He is commemorated on the Lewannick War Memorial.